 Simple English definitions for legal terms

-Read a random definition: family violence
+Read a random definition: shelter hearing

 An ambassador is a person who represents their country in another country.
 They are usually chosen by the government and have a very important job.
 They have many privileges and are respected by other countries.
 There are different types of ambassadors, but they all work to make sure their country's interests are protected and to build good relationships with other countries.